 Keir Gilchrist (Daniel Austin), Stella Maeve (Abby Fellar), Maestro Harrell (Kevin), Peter Stormare (Stokes), Grace Phipps (Mona Wilson)

 Teenager Daniel Austin is confined to house arrest for having cyber-stalked Mona Wilson.
-He is ordered to stay away from the internet and social media for the duration of his arrest but gets around this with the help of his friends.
+He is ordered to stay away from the internet and social media for the duration of his arrest but is able to get around this with the help of his friends.
 He logs on only to receive a video call from Mona and watch as she commits suicide on camera.
 In the aftermath, staying at home on his own, Daniel starts to believe that Mona’s spirit is haunting him.

 I was very impressed with Paul Solet’s feature-length directorial debut Grace (2009), an incredibly creepy film about a mother who gives birth to a baby that is born dead and proves to no longer be ‘normal’.
-Aside from a negligible episode of the anthology Tales of Halloween (2015), one has been waiting until Dark Summer for Solet to make a follow-up film.
-Solet subsequently went on to make the killer dog film Bullet Head (2017), as well as write numerous episodes of the tv series Mars (2016– ).
+Aside from a negligible episode of the anthology Tales of Halloween (2015), one had to wait until Dark Summer for Solet to make a follow-up film.
+Solet subsequently went on to make the killer dog film Bullet Head (2017) and the non-genre Clean (2020), as well as write numerous episodes of the tv series Mars (2016-8).

 Based on Grace, I had high expectations for Dark Summer – except that Paul Solet fairly much fails to follow through on them.
 Dark Summer crept out into an unrecognised dvd release in early 2015 where it was seen by hardly anybody.
 I still had hopes as the film started in.
 There is a reasonable cast line-up, including the rising young name of Keir Gilchrist and the familiar name of Peter Stormare as Gilchrist’s social worker.